iamsellek/alfred_git/README.md

 How about checking out a branch named 'branch_name' on multiple repos at once?

 `> alfred_git checkout branch_name repo_1 repo_2`

+What about those sexy-sounding custom commands you heard about?
+No problem!
+Just send your command as the first parameter.
+Just keep in mind what I mentioned about commands with a space in them!
+Wrap those bad boys in quotes!
+So, since this is the examples section, let's say you need to send a `gulp build` to repos 2 and 4.
+Since the command is more than one word/has a space in it, here's how you would do it:

+`> alfred_git "gulp build" repo_2 repo_4`

 See?
 Intuitive!
 Simple!
 Batman!